Top-down view of a person's feet at a crossroads with three white arrows painted on asphalt, symbolizing the choice of a career path

 Find Out What Your Temperament Is

-A person’s temperament significantly influences job satisfaction.
+A person's temperament significantly influences job satisfaction.
 A career that does not suit your temperament might lead to difficulties, conflicts, and stress.
 But how do you find out what your temperament type is?
 Temperament Test by H. J. Eysenck can come in handy.
-The test is based on a two-factor model that includes extroversion and neuroticism scales.
+The test is based on a two-factor model that includes extraversion and neuroticism scales.
 We highly recommend you take this test and discover your personality type to understand what career is best for you and what to expect from yourself in everyday life in general.

 Find Out Your Place in the Team and Your Leadership Qualities